 Eligibility to Acquire a Driving License in Germany

-When it comes to obtaining a driving license in Germany, as in other countries, there are several minimum eligibility criteria that must be met.
+When it comes to obtaining a driving license in Germany, as in other countries, several minimum eligibility criteria must be met.
 These criteria include age, residency, eyesight, completion of a mandatory first-aid course, and enrollment in a licensed driving school.

 Although the minimum age for obtaining a provisional driving license in Germany is 16 (please note, limited motorcycles up to 125 cm³ with a power output of up to 11 kW), the specific age limit varies depending on the category of vehicle you wish to drive.